cyberbotics/competition-template/ORGANIZER.md

 ### Final test

-The participants will register their controller by generating a personal repository from this one and submit it by posting an specially formatted issue on this repository.
+The participants will register by creating a personal repository from this one and by pushing a modification of the robot controller to the main branch of their repository.

 To see if your repository is correctly configured you can register the benchmark itself to the leaderboard, you will then have an entry which will show the score of the default controller.
-Copy the URL of your repository and register it using the [issue form](../../issues/new?assignees=&labels=registration&template=registration_form.yml&title=Registration+to+benchmark).
+To do this, simply modify the default controller and push the modification on the main branch.

 If your benchmark is correctly configured, the registration should work without any errors.
-If there are any problems, read the action logs carefully for clues on how to solve them.
-There is a default timeout time of 10 minutes set inside the [verification.yml](./.github/workflows/verification.yml#L93) and [individual_evaluation.yml](./.github/workflows/individual_evaluation.yml#L36).
+If there is any problem, an issue will be opened on your repository with a description of the problem.
+There is a default timeout time of 10 minutes set in the [run workflow](../edit/.github/workflows/run.yml:L22).
 Typical benchmarks usually run under 5 minutes, so if there is a "The action has timed out" annotation in the GitHub Actions logs, this might be due to a problem with the supervisor or if the benchmark is very complex, a default timeout time too low that needs to be increased.

 Finally, once you completed all the previous steps, you can delete this file and your benchmark should be good to go!